 The College evaluates requests for disability accommodations on an individual basis.
 Students with disabilities are encouraged to contact DSS early in the program to apply for accommodations.
+Qualified students must be substantially limited in a major life activity.
+Authorized accommodations are designed to provide equal access to the program, not enhance performance.

 Students who require the use of a service animal should contact DSS to discuss restrictions prior to bringing the animal to campus.
 Service animals are individually trained to do work or perform tasks for people with disabilities.
 Service animals may not be permitted in certain limited clinical areas due to infection control restrictions.
 The College will work with students to ensure clinical placements that allow service animals when possible; however, students will still be required to meet all clinical competencies and program outcomes if clinical placement with a service animal is not possible.
 Students with service animals may be ineligible to apply to some College programs due to the clinical requirements of the program.
 Comfort animals (animals not individually trained to work as a service animal) are restricted from campus and all clinical areas.